libmbd/libmbd/docs/index.rst

 - The Python/Numpy implementation is intended for prototyping, and as a high-level language reference.
 - The Python/Tensorflow implemntation is an experiment that should enable rapid prototyping of machine learning applications with MBD.

-Since all implementations provide Python bindings, the project is structured as a Python package, however, the implementations in languages other than Python can be used as standalone libraries in their respective languages.
+Since all implementations provide Python bindings, the project is structured as a Python package called Pymbd, however, the implementations in languages other than Python can be used as standalone libraries in their respective languages.

 .. toctree::